Delayed Proof of Work

-Notary nodes write each notarization into the history of the Bitcoin blockchain as a permanent indicator of the history of the Komodo ecosystem.
-This allows any person to observe the notarization in Bitcoin and thereby verify data and transaction history anywhere in the Komodo ecosystem.
+Notary nodes write each notarization into the history of the Litecoin blockchain as a permanent indicator of the history of the Komodo ecosystem.
+This allows any person to observe the notarization in Litecoin and thereby verify data and transaction history anywhere in the Komodo ecosystem.

 The notary nodes work together in a decentralized and trustless manner to achieve each notarization.
 The frequency of notarizations varies between two to six notarizations per hour.

-With the notarizations recorded into the Bitcoin history, each confirmation on the Bitcoin network is also a confirmation of the history of the entire Komodo ecosystem.
+With the notarizations recorded into the Litecoin history, each confirmation on the Litecoin network is also a confirmation of the history of the entire Komodo ecosystem.

-The primary sacrifice that is made is the time between the creation of a transaction and the confirmation on the Bitcoin (BTC) network that confirms the most recent notarization.
+The primary sacrifice that is made is the time between the creation of a transaction and the confirmation on the Litecoin (LTC) network that confirms the most recent notarization.
 For this reason, we name our consensus mechanism, "delayed Proof of Work" (dPoW).

 # Notary Node Power is Restricted to History Transfer and Nothing More

 Our dPoW consensus mechanism is designed to keep the advantages provided by the PoW system, circumvent the excessive financial and eco-unfriendly overhead costs, and avoid the security risks found in a PoS system.
 We use several methods to this effect.

 Most importantly, all actions a notary node takes are publicly verifiable, and Komodo software running on each full user's machine automatically verifies notary nodes’ actions.